sebastian9312/BestShop/README.md

 ## General info
 Responsive website styled with SASS.
-Calculator built into the application has written as a Constructor function which allowed me improve knowledge about prototypes.
+Calculator built into the application has written as a Constructor function which allowed me improve knowledge about prototypes and learn JS on a slightly deeper level.

 ## Technologies
 Project is created with: